HL7/case-reporting/input/pagecontent/reportability_response_narrative_guidance.md

 - Multiple Conditions are *Not Reportable* to a Single PHA
 - Multiple Conditions are *Not Reportable* to Multiple PHAs
 - Combination of Conditions *Reportable* and *Not Reportable* to a Single or Multiple PHA(s)
 - Single Condition is *Reportable* to a Single PHA but with Multiple Routing Entities

 ## eICR Processed with a Warning

-This section describes narrative guidance to deal with eICRs that were successfully processed but had an issue related to content which caused the PHDS system (such as RCKMS) to be unable to make a determination of reportability.
+This section describes narrative guidance to deal with eICRs that were successfully processed but had an issue related to content which caused the PHDS system to be unable to make a determination of reportability.

 In cases where the patient jurisdiction differs from the provider jurisdiction, a determination may be possible for one jurisdiction but not for the other due to an issue with content contained in the eICR or lack of rules within the PHDS.
 If the address cannot be linked a jurisdiction the PHDS may return a response of "jurisdiction not found (JNF)", which will result in a warning in the RR narrative.
 If a jurisdiction exists within the PHDS but no reporting specifications have been published, the RR will return a warning of "reporting specifications not found (RSNF)".

 ### Reportability Response Subject